Iyouboushi/mIRC-BattleArena/battlearena/documentation/README.txt

 for a full list of everything this version does.
 Listed below are some of the highlights.

-* Added Legendary Armor
-New Torment Rewards have been added!

-* Added the Voucher System
-Portal bosses now have the ability to give bronze/silver/gold vouchers to players who don't win the stylish item.
-These vouchers can then be exchanged to obtain weapons and armor pieces.
-Use !voucher list and !voucher buy itemname

-* Added new Augments and Accessory Types
-Several new augments and accessory types have been added into the game.

-* Added a Second Accessory Slot
-Once Vasu the Jewler has arrived to the Allied Forces HQ players will be able to purchase a second accessory slot with 10 enhancement points.

-* Added a new player style: Wrestlemania
-This style will allow players to use !wrestle on a target to do damage and attempt to inflict stun.
-This style also increases damage done with HandToHand weapons.

-* Added new dungeons
-Added the level 20 dungeon: Antlion's Den, the level 50 dungeon Pirate's Cove, thel evel 500 dungeon Impact Crater and the level 1000 dungeon: Tomb of Terror

-* Added new Torment levels
-Several new torment levels have been added to challenge players.

-* Added Ammo
-Several new weapons now require special ammo in order to use.

-* Added Gear Sets
-Creating a gearset will copy the currently equipped armor to a set that can quickly be re-equipped with one command.
-It is possible to create up to 3 sets to quickly swap between.

-Changes:
-- Changed the max number of access-controlled characters players can enter into a battle.
-The max is now two per person.
-- Changed the !add command to allow the ability for bot admins to add enhancement points
-- Changed the !take command to allow the ability for bot admins to remove enhancement points and enhancement point skills
-- Changed the shop stat ratio limits (1-50 have a .55 ratio, 50-1000 is .43 and 1000+ is .35)
-- Changed the SSJ ignition
-- Changed portal battles to make it easier for everyone to get a drop from the battle
-- Changed crafting so that there's a 1% chance of doing a critical success in which the amount obtained will be doubled
-- Changed the amount of HP monsters have
-- Changed certain things in the battle formulas
-- Changed utsusemi so that it no longer protects players when darkness hits
-- Changed the amount of style points for the style ranking that are obtained with multi-hits.
-- Changed the way the skills keep track of the turn they are used and when they can be used again
-- Changed the original "revive" type item to "AutoRevive"
-- Changed the !equip and !wear accessory commands.
-Now use: !equip/wear accessory [1 or 2] accessoryname
-- Changed the !unequip and !remove accessory commands.
-Now use: !unequip/remove accessory [1 or 2] accessoryname
-- Changed capacity points so that they cannot be obtained from dungeons and torments
-- Changed the Torment Orb recipes so that the max number of death's breath ever required is 5 (down from 10)
-- Changed the amount of HP that torment monsters have in torments 10-15
-- Changed the way the bot displays the weather changes so that it's customizeable by bot owners
-- Changed the code for alchemy so that it is now possible to craft weapons directly
-- Changed the code for the auction house so that is is now possible to bid on weapons directly
-- Changed the dragonballs so that Shenron's Wish has to be activated with a command: !dragonballs summon

-Fixes:
-- Fixed a bug with Stoneskin in the enhancement shop
-- Fixed a bug with the dynamic naming
-- Fixed a bug with AI in dungeons
-- Fixed a bug with clones being able to use items
-- Fixed a bug that was preventing monsters from gaining more HP if more players entered the battle
-- Fixed a bug in which enhancement skills (0 cost) would show up in !shop list skills
-- Fixed a bug where using !misc items multiple times would cause duplicates to show up
-- Fixed a bug where NPCs/trusts could survive no-npc/no-trust battle conditions on uncapped portals
-- Fixed a bug that was preventing accessories with more than one type working correctly.
-- Fixed a bug with the techonly AI types
-- Fixed an issue where certain battle types could override mimic battles
-- Fixed an issue where portal items were being cut off
-- Fixed an issue with absorb inside of dungeons and torment
-- Fixed an issue with clones being able to use skills multiple times without a cooldown
-- Fixed a potential issue with certain items in the shop being cut off if there's too many
-- Fixed a typo with Shenron's Wish
-- Fixed a description issue with ToxicMelody
+* Added Kill Coins
+This new currency is accumulate when players kill monsters and finish battles.
+Kill Coins are now used to purchase skills and techniques.

+* Added an Enmity System
+While using this system monsters will target players who deal the most damage to them.

+* Added Mythic Weapons
+These are fully customizeable weapons that can be upgraded by using OdinMarks.
+Use !mythic in-game to learn more information.

+* Added Cosmic Battles
+These are extremely difficult boss battles where the boss can only be damaged by using Legendary Weapons (Torment or Mythic).
+Cosmic Battles drop OdinMarks.
+Enter Cosmic Battles using CosmicOrbs.

+* Added the Allied Forces Shop
+These are special services that are offered to players to help deal with Dragon Hunt Dragons.

+* Changes
+- Changed the minimum shop level for players who are 100+.
+- Changed the way multi-hit melee attacks are displayed
+- Changed the way multi-hits are calculated
+- Changed the amount of style points needed to achieve different ranks.
+It is harder on higher battle levels now.
+- Changed the skill and technique shops to be able to use Kill Coins as their currency to purchase.
+- Changed SpawnAfterDeath to allow multiple things to spawn
+- Changed AI vs AI battles so that the battle will end in a draw after 50 turns.
+- Changed active skills so that most of them have to be equipped in order to use in battle.
+  There can only be 5 active skills equipped at a time.

+* Fixes
+- Fixed a bug where the elite/super elite flags were not being added correctly to dragon hunt dragons
+- Fixed a bug where water dragons were not spawning
+- Fixed a bug where IgnoreGuardian was not working
+- Fixed a bug where auto-regen would not work right with ignitions
+- Fixed an issue where +portal usages weren't actually working correctly
+- Fixed an issue with alchemy [thanks to Pentium320]
+- Fixed an issue with +stat items [thanks to Pentium320]
+- Fixed an issue with certain items being shown under the wrong currencies [thanks to Pentium320]

 Again, this isn't everything.
 Be sure to read the versions.txt in the documentation folder for a full